devinkr/js-functions-and-scope/readme.md

 Let's create an environment to learn about JS Functions.

-1. In your lessons or lectures folder, create an `index.html` and `functions-basics.js`.
+1. In your lessons or lectures folder create a folder called js-function-and-scope, and inside your js-functions-and-scope folder create an `index.html` and `functions-basics.js`.
 1. Add some boilerplate to your HTML file and connect your JS file to your HTML.
 1. `console.log` something from your JS file so that you know it's connected.